mgechev/angular-performance-checklist/README.md

 #### Detaching the Change Detector

-Another way of implementing a custom change detection mechanism is by `detach`ing and `reattach`ing the change detector (CD) for given component.
+Another way of implementing a custom change detection mechanism is by `detach`ing and `reattach`ing the change detector (CD) for given a component.
 Once we `detach` the CD Angular will not perform check for the entire component subtree.

-This practice is typically used when user actions or interactions with an external services trigger the change detection more often than required.
+This practice is typically used when user actions or interactions with external services trigger the change detection more often than required.
 In such cases we may want to consider detaching the change detector and reattaching it only when performing change detection is required.

 #### Run outside Angular

 The Angular's change detection mechanism is being triggered thanks to [zone.js](https://github.com/angular/zone.js).
-Zone.js monkey patches all asynchronous APIs in the browser and triggers the change detection in the end of the execution of any async callback.
-In **rare cases** we may want given code to be executed outside the context of the Angular Zone and thus, without running change detection mechanism.
-In such cases we can use the method `runOutsideAngular` of the `NgZone` instance.
+Zone.js monkey patches all asynchronous APIs in the browser and triggers the change detection at the end of the execution of any async callback.
+In **rare cases**, we may want the given code to be executed outside the context of the Angular Zone and thus, without running change detection mechanism.
+In such cases, we can use the method `runOutsideAngular` of the `NgZone` instance.

 **Example**

-In the snippet below, you can see an example for a component which uses this practice.
+In the snippet below, you can see an example for a component that uses this practice.
 When the `_incrementPoints` method is called the component will start incrementing the `_points` property every 10ms (by default).
 The incrementation will make the illusion of an animation.
-Since in this case we don't want to trigger the change detection mechanism for the entire component tree, every 10ms, we can run `_incrementPoints` outside the context of the Angular's zone and update the DOM manually (see the `points` setter).
+Since in this case, we don't want to trigger the change detection mechanism for the entire component tree, every 10ms, we can run `_incrementPoints` outside the context of the Angular's zone and update the DOM manually (see the `points` setter).

 ```ts
 @Component({